A conceptual fly-through of UBCO Downtown (June 2022) courtesy of UBC Properties Trust.

 Currently, we are planning the academic activities that will be downtown and will soon enter the design phase.
 There is a lot of work to be done in planning and partnerships with the Syilx Okanagan Nation and with other stakeholder groups, and we want to be thoughtful and respectful through that process.
-We hope to start construction in fall 2022.
+We hope to start construction in spring 2023.

 UBC Okanagan is intent on developing a design that adheres to the same strict low-carbon and sustainable standards that are already in place on campus.
 Campus Planning, our sustainability team and the UBC Properties Trust will be deliberate in deploying best practices in environmental construction and sustainability.